 Assets Left Out of Your Trust Can Require Probate

-Funding your revocable living trust is just as important -- if not more important -- than setting up your trust in the first place.
-So what happens if you overlook this vital step or, more likely, acquire new assets over the years that you neglect transfer into the name of your trust?
+Funding your revocable living trust is just as important as setting up your trust in the first place.
+So what happens if you overlook this vital step and acquire new assets over the years that you neglect to transfer into the name of your trust?
 It's useless, at least where those omitted assets are concerned.

 The Assets Must Be Probated

 If you personally own any property when you die—it isn't yet titled in the name of your trust—probate will most likely be required to transfer it to the name of a living beneficiary.
 Assets that move directly to a named beneficiary, such as life insurance proceeds or certain types of property ownership, are an exception to this rule.